group PUPPY classes

 -

 What skills does this class cover?
-Marker cues, name recognition, sit, down, settle on a mat, wait, loose leash walking basics, recall basics, touch, paw, leave it, up & off.
+Marker cues, name recognition, sit, down, stand, settle on a mat intro, loose leash walking basics, recall basics, touch, and more.

 What topics does this class cover?
-House training, mouthing and chewing, handling, independence and crate training, puppy socialization, greetings, and enrichment. -
+How dogs learn, luring, capturing, shaping, targeting, body language, house training, mouthing and chewing, handling, independence and crate training, puppy socialization, greetings, and enrichment. -

 Wednesdays starting 4/1 at 6:30 p.m.